The Bankrate promise

 1. Consider your needs

 How much are you looking to borrow?
-If you haven’t yet decided on a loan amount, you’ll need to assess your cash flow and unmet need to come up with a figure.
+If you haven’t yet decided on a loan amount, you’ll need to assess your cash flow and unmet needs to determine a figure.
 Once you have a number in mind, use a business loan calculator to determine how much you can actually afford to borrow.

-It’s equally important to evaluate the types of business loans available to you.
+It’s equally important to choose from the types of small business loans available to you.
 Depending on your revenue and desired loan amount, you’ll find that some loan options are more ideal than others.

 2. Consider your qualifications